 Added by Great Lakes ADA Center on November 14, 2018 at 10:30am — No Comments

 In this podcast episode, The Niche Movement founder Kevin O’Connell interviews contributing editor Jessica Lutz.
 Jessica describes herself as “a directionless soul turned writer and podcaster with a penchant for helping others work through periods of uncertainty and potential change.”
 She is a writer and podcaster and her content can be found on her website overcomingunderemployment.com.

 There are two types of people in the world—those that like to talk about themselves, and those that don’t.
 Of course, it can depend on the situation—or who it’s concerning—but generally it can be difficult for someone to make a concrete list of attributes, qualities, etc. that describes who they are in a positive light.
 When you’re applying for a job and meeting with potential employers, the act itself beckons you to create clarity in regards to who you are as a person and how much of an…Continue

 Recently I noticed that I spend a lot of time thinking about the best way to use my time; and I wanted to share a few tips and tricks that I use to manage my time:

 Thabiso Rowan identifies as a free spirited, out-of-the-box thinker.
 After enduring a spinal cord injury in June 2011, he received an Associate Degree of Human Services.
-His current occupation is Options Counselor at Disability Hub MN, where he assists people with disabilities -- and their caregivers and family…Continue
+His current occupation is Options Counselor at Disability Hub MN, where he assists people with disabilities -- and their caregivers and family members -- in finding resources from housing to healthcare.…Continue